Muhu-Muza/Yum-Recipes-API/README.md

-# FLASK-API
+# YUM RECIPES FLASK-API

-A Flask API for the Yes-Recipes that handles:
+A Flask API for the Yum-Recipes that handles:

   * User authentication
   * Creating, reading, updating and deleting of categories